Visit North Dakota's 13 State Parks

 On the north shore of Lake Sakakawea, Fort Stevenson State Park is known as the "Walleye capital of North Dakota."
 It offers camping, boat ramp, fishing boat rental, swimming, picnicking, hiking and cross country ski trails and snowmobiling.

-Next to the enormous rolled earth-fill Garrison Dam, Lake Sakakawea State Park includes camping and a full-service marina with boat rentals and fishing guide services.
+Next to the enormous rolled earth-fill Garrison Dam, Lake Sakakawea State Park includes camping and a full-service marina with marina slip rentals and fishing guide services.
 The dam's nearby Tailrace provides access to one of North Dakota's popular fishing hot spots.

 Located along seven miles of one of the last free-flowing, undeveloped stretches of the Missouri River, Cross Ranch State Park is rich in both cultural and natural history.
 Riverside camping with nature trails, canoeing and boating access.